 Unions play an important role to monitor and give feedback to the social security body to improve the implementation.
-They conduct training and awareness raising activities for their members and have social dialogue with the government to discuss, improve and provide necessary regulation.
-Unions also negotiate the amount of contributions from workers and employers in the tripartite bodies.
+But they also have social dialogue with the government to discuss, improve and provide necessary regulation.
+Unions also negotiate the amount of contributions from workers in the tripartite